omarfaiaz/Sportswear/README.md

-# :wave: Hi :wave:
+Hi :wave:

-This is a custom-built shopify theme developed using Tailwind CSS.
+**Sportswear** is a modern shopify theme developed using _Tailwind CSS_ and _Alpine JS_.
+It follows the Online Store 2.0 architecture.